espocrm/documentation/docs/administration/workflows.md

 ### Trigger another Workflow

-Allows to make sequential workflows.
-It's possible to diverge workflows by condition: you can setup the workflow to trigger two workflows with different conditions defined in those workflows.
+Allows to make *Sequential* Workflows.
+It's possible to diverge Workflows by condition: you can setup a Workflow to trigger two Workflows with different conditions defined in those Workflows.

-It's possible to delay executing of a sequential workflow.
-In the sequential workflow, you can define the condition that checks whether specific fields were changed since the parent workflow was triggered by using _Changed_ and _Was Equal_ condition types.
+It's possible to delay executing of a *Sequential* Workflow.
+In a *Sequential* Workflow, you can define the condition that checks whether specific fields were changed since the parent Workflow was triggered by using _Changed_ and _Was Equal_ condition types.

-Target for a triggered workflow can be substituted with a related record.
+A *Target* for a triggered Workflow can be substituted with a related record.

 !!! note